Nan227/test2/README.md

 # FitToScrape

-This project, user can click a scraping button, it will save or new article from xxx Save your article for read next time
+Welcome to a Fit to Scrape application.
+This project will help users get many update article to read.
+A user also can save or delete the article that they like.

 ## How to use this app